-Since Haridwar is well connected by trains , you can make the most Same day Haridwar tours as it can be done in a day from Delhi.
-Shatabdi train will be used for Haridwar Tour from Delhi.
-Haridwar tour is so popular amongst domestic as well as international visitors as it is one of the holiest cities of India.
+Since Haridwar is well connected by trains, you can make the most Same day Haridwar tours as it can be done in a day from Delhi.
+The Shatabdi train will be used for Haridwar Tour from Delhi.
+Haridwar tour is so popular amongst domestic as well as international visitors as it is one of the holiest cities in India.

 HAR - KI - PAURI - Haridwar

 Har - Ki - Pauri is regarded as one of the major attractions of Haridwar.
 It is a sacred ghat built by the then King Vikramaditya in the memory of his brother Bhartrihari.
 This sacred bathing ghat is also known as Brahma Kund.
 Thousands of devotees come here to take a holy dip in the river Ganga during the Kumbh Mela.
 Just near the ghat is the Gangadwar Temple which is regarded as the most important temple of Haridwar.